nasa/ziggy/doc/user-manual/data-receipt-execution.md

 ### The Data Receipt Directory

 Data receipt needs to have a directory that's used as the source for files that get pulled into the datastore.
-There's a [property in the properties file](properties.md) that specifies this, namely `data.receipt.dir`.
+There's a [property in the properties file](properties.md) that specifies this, namely `ziggy.pipeline.data.receipt.dir`.
 Ziggy allows this directory to be used in either of two ways.

 #### Files in the Data Receipt Directory